 The most important trend at the moment is that "Branding becomes everything".
 Your company is your brand and is, therefore, one of the most critical assets within your company.
 To grow a brand, companies want to exclude uniformity in appearance and proliferation.
-Another development is "white labelling", and this means that the marketing application is presented entirely in the look and feel of the relevant organisation.
+Another development is "white labeling", and this means that the marketing application is presented entirely in the look and feel of the relevant organization.

 And?
 Do you also respond to these trends?

 Our tools have been developed to make this possible.
 We do this through our cloud-based marketing application, and because we work with modules, a partner can upgrade and downgrade to any desired solution.
-Consider, for example, the modules: DAM (Digital Asset Management / Image Bank), Template Manager (creating in defined house style templates) and the Brand Guidelines (digital house style guide).
+Consider, for example, the modules: DAM (Digital Asset Management / Image Bank), Branded Templates (creating in defined house style templates), and the Brand Guidelines (digital house style guide).

 Check.
 And then everything in-house or together with others?